YangChuantongStarry/Uptick-KB/WHITEPAPER_Tokenomics.md

 **Security**

- General Governance is based on the Cosmos-SDK, which has been verified by the Cosmos ecosystem to ensure the security of the token economic model.
+ General Governance is based on the Cosmos-SDK, which has been verified by the Cosmos Ecosystem to ensure the security of the token economic model.

 In addition, the security of the Uptick DAO governance and multi-chain economy model is ensured by the underlying EVM security mechanism.
 Unlike DeFi applications, the contract account of the Uptick Network economic model contract is a Cosmos module account, which prevents security risks caused by the leakage of private account keys.